bajamircea/bajamircea.github.io/_posts/2023-04-06-shallow-deep.markdown

 > Axiom: If you take a copy and change the original, then the copy is different
 > from the original

-This is only one of the many expectations of a concept type in particular.
+This is only one of the many expectations of a regular concept in particular.
+Even if you design a class that's not regular, it's often better to not implement behaviour that would lead to confusing behavior (e.g. not implement copy, move, comparisons) than to implement it and contradict axioms like the one above.

 When we look at it this way, it makes sense that `std::vector` does deep copy, `const` and comparisons: it's like an int.
 It makes sense that